Parallelising Glauber dynamics: -Glauber mixes times as fast

 Viewing the problem in this way, we note the similarity to the proximal sampler \cite{chen2022improved}, each step of which involves adding and removing Gaussian noise; they bound the contraction in $\chi^2$ and KL-divergence of this process based on the Poincar\'e and log-Sobolev constants of the original distribution.

 As inspiration, we first recall the following fact, which bounds the Poincar\'e or log-Sobolev constant of a convolution of two measures on $\R^n$.
+(The convolution $\mu_1*\mu_2$ is defined as the distribution of $X+Y$ where $X\sim \mu_1$ and $Y\sim \mu_2$ are independent.)
 As we will not cover the theory of functional inequalities over $\R^n$, this is meant only as a suggestion of how we might proceed.
-For details and generalizations, see \cite{chafai2004entropies}. \begin{lem*} Suppose that $\mu_1,\mu_2$ are distributions on $\R^n$ with Poincar\'e constants $C_1, C_2$.
+For details and generalizations, see \cite{chafai2004entropies}. \begin{lem*} Suppose that $\mu_1,\mu_2$ are distributions on $\R^n$ with Poincar\'e constants $C_1, C_2$, respectively.
 Then $\mu_1*\mu_2$ has Poincar\'e constant bounded by $C_1+C_2$.
 The same holds true for the log-Sobolev constant.
 In particular, this holds true for $\mu_2$ being a Gaussian of variance $C_1$. \end{lem*} \begin{proof}[Proof sketch.]
 Let $M_m$ denote multiplication by $m$.
 Then $\mu_iM_{m_i}^{-1}$ has Poincar\'e constant $m_i^2C_i$.
 By tensorization, $\mu = \mu_1M_{m_1}^{-1} \ot \mu_2M_{m_2}^{-1}$ has Poincar\'e constant $\max \bc{C_1m_1^2, C_2m_2^2}$.
 Consider the projection $\pi(x_1,x_2)=\fc{x_1}{m_1} + \fc{x_2}{m_2}$.
 When $\rc{m_1^2}+\rc{m_2^2}=1$, this can be realized as projection onto the vector $(\rc{m_1},\rc{m_2})$, so the Poincar\'e constant does not increase: $\CP(\mu\pi^{-1})\le \CP(\mu)$.
 Note that we exactly have $\mu\pi^{-1} = \mu_1*\mu_2$.
-Choosing $\rc{m_1^2} = \fc{C_2}{C_1+C_2}$ and $\rc{m_2^2}= \fc{C_1}{C_1+C_2}$ gives the bound.
+Choosing $\rc{m_1^2} = \fc{C_1}{C_1+C_2}$ and $\rc{m_2^2}= \fc{C_2}{C_1+C_2}$ gives the bound.
 The same argument works for the log-Sobolev constant. \end{proof} We will carry out the same steps as in this proof: define a tensorization operation which preserves the Poincar\'e or approximate tensorization of entropy constant, and a projection which can only improve it.
 As in the sketch above, it will help to weight the components appropriately in the tensorization step.

 To obtain the $\Dn{k}{k-1}$ operator from the $\Dn{n}{n-1}$ operator, we will tensorize with the appropriate ``noise" distribution, which in this case is that of erasing $n-k$ coordiates.
 We note that while bit-flip noise is the more natural analogue of gaussian noise, the ``denoising" step is more difficult to implement, while erasure noise connects more nicely with existing notions.